Abdullah Yusuf Ali: Triumph and Tragedy

 Style of translation

-Sherif lists three factors as affecting the style and content of Yusuf Ali’s magnum opus.
-The first was his setbacks in personal life, leaving him “Searching for Solace,” the title of Sherif’s biography.
-The second was his academic training having taught ancient Greek history after graduation, and his abiding interest in Hellenic culture.
+Sherif lists three factors affecting the style and content of Yusuf Ali’s magnum opus.
+The first was his setbacks in his personal life, leaving him “Searching for Solace,” the title of Sherif’s biography.
+The second was his academic training, teaching ancient Greek history after graduation, and abiding interest in Hellenic culture.
 Search for the “mysterious and unseen” in Hellenic thought influenced his approach to the commentary.
 The third was his experience as Principal of the Islamia College, Lahore, where he revealed his project to a few.
-They in turn urged him to publish it even if it were to be in instalments.
+They, in turn, urged him to publish it even if it were to be in instalments.

 Approach to the translation